Complete curves in the moduli space of polarized K3 surfaces and hyper-K\"ahler manifolds: Ample classes on hyper-K ahler manifolds

 \subsection{Examples}

-We use Theorem~\ref{thm:families} to construct families of polarized HK manifolds.\ We separate the case of twisted abelian and K3 surfaces: the ideas are similar but slightly more involved in the K3 case.
+We use Theorem~\ref{thm:families} to construct families of polarized HK manifolds.\ We consider separately the cases of twisted abelian and K3 surfaces: the ideas are similar but slightly more involved in the K3 case.